-I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs UK), applicable law and Practice Note 10 Audit of Financial Statements of Public Sector Entities in the United Kingdom.
+I conducted my audit in accordance with International Standards on Auditing (UK) (ISAs UK), applicable law and Practice Note 10 Audit of Financial Statements of Public Sector Entities in the United Kingdom (2022).
 My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my certificate.

 Those standards require me and my staff to comply with the Financial Reporting Council's Revised Ethical Standard 2019.
-I have also elected to apply the ethical standards relevant to listed entities.
 I am independent of the Northern Ireland Courts and Tribunals Service Investment Account in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK.
 My staff and I have fulfilled our other ethical responsibilities in accordance with these requirements.